theonetruejesse/mSync/README.md

 ## Development

 ### Adding Variables
-Whenever you add a new .env variable, run 'yarn gen-env' in the associated directory to add it to types.
+Whenever you add a new .env (and .env.production) variable, run 'yarn gen-env' in the associated directory to add it to types.

 ### Updating DB Schema
 Whenever you are updating a schema, run migrations via 'npx prisma migrate' (todo: testing vs prod branches).